trayanaboykova/SEDO-Regular-Exam-2/README.md

-Readme for the develop branch
+This is a readme for the develop branch